Prelf1992/distributed-ml-training-system/README.md

 * Commit 394: CI: Configure CI for UI to support new requirements. at 2025-12-15 14:27:49
 * Commit 395: Perf: Add new feature UI for better readability. at 2025-12-15 16:38:18
 * Commit 396: CI: Improve styling of algorithm for better readability. at 2025-12-15 14:47:14
+* Commit 397: Test: Update build config script for better maintainability. at 2025-12-15 14:03:48